Davidsonville Historic State Park

 Signs explaining the history of Davidsonville along the self guided tour of the village.
 The picture in the center shows an old photo of a structure that was left in the 1800's.

-For a pleasant trip along the lake at Davidsonville Historic State Park, watch the 4 minute video done by David Beauchamp below.
+For a tour of this historic park, watch the 4 1/2 minute video done by Arkie Travels below.